• Best BG3 Shadowheart Build with Light Domain Cleric

 Level 12

-If you’ve reached this point, then you have finished levelling up your Cleric to the max level.
+If you’ve reached this point, then you have finished leveling up your Shadowheart Build to the max level.
 Congratulations!

 Shadowheart Build Equipment for Baldur’s Gate 3

 Early-Game equipment is available in Act I and the earlier parts of Act II.
-It is generally less powerful than the late-game version of the build, however there are still some really handy items that you can find fairly early on in your BG3 playthrough.
+It is generally less powerful than the late-game version of the build.
+However, there are still some really handy items you can find fairly early in your BG3 playthrough.

 Slot Icon Item Effects Location